Improving the Transferability of Adversarial Examples via Direction Tuning: Our Approach

 \subsubsection{Basic Idea of Direction Tuning Attack}

 According to the analysis in Section~\ref{sec:motivation}, in the current transfer-based attacks, the large step length $\alpha$ leads to the big deviation between the convergence speeds of $L(x,y;\theta)$ along the actual update direction and the steepest update direction.
 To reduce the deviation, \textit{direction tuning attack} (DTA) is proposed to add an inner loop in each step update, i.e., embedding multiple small sampling step lengths into each large step length of the update.
 Particularly, the small step length is used to sample multiple examples in each update.
-Then the average gradient of the sampling examples is used for the outer adversarial example update, which can decrease the deviation and mitigate the update oscillation.
+Then the average gradient of the sampled examples is used for the outer adversarial example update, which can decrease the angle between the actual and steepest update directions and mitigate the update oscillation.

 Concretely, in our direction tuning attack, assuming that the number of iterations is $K$ in the inner loop, the gradient at $t$-th step update can be calculated by: